.

 Learn the steps to research, write, and revise a research paper.

 Academic communities have high standards for research writing because they take their subjects seriously.
-Your research and what you say about it can have a big impact.
-Getting it right and taking pride in your work are important.
+Your research and the way you present it can have a significant impact.
 If you’re tasked with writing a research paper, you can make your voice heard and reshape how an entire community thinks about an important topic.
 But it’s no easy undertaking.
-Read on to understand the steps you’ll need to take so you can plan ahead, start early, and leave plenty of time to get curious about your topic.
+Read on to learn how to write a research paper in 7 steps, from choosing the topic to refining your paper before submission.

-You might be assigned to write a long research paper and be unsure where to start.
+You might be assigned to write a lengthy research paper and be unsure where to begin.
 You might be wondering why this arduous assignment is even necessary.
 This guide will explain the purpose of a research paper and what it should look like, walk you through the steps on how to write a research paper, and offer advice that will help you avoid common pitfalls.

 What is a research paper?